ytkoka/mcp-tester/README.md

 By default, all features are enabled and the tool connects to any URL you enter — ideal for local use, including testing MCP servers on `localhost`. **Most users running locally can ignore this section.**

-When hosting a public demo (e.g. Hugging Face Spaces), set these two variables together:
+When hosting a public demo, set these two variables together:

 | Variable | Effect |
 |----------|--------|